sunbains/tide-cloud-cli/docs/SQL_LIKE_SYNTAX.md

 DROP CLUSTER test-cluster;
 ```

-This SQL-like syntax provides a familiar interface while maintaining all the power and flexibility of the existing TiDB Cloud CLI DSL, enhanced with advanced RPN-based WHERE clause evaluation for complex filtering scenarios.
+This SQL-like syntax provides a familiar interface while maintaining all the power and flexibility of the existing TiDB Cloud CLI DSL, enhanced with RPN-based WHERE clause evaluation for complex filtering scenarios.